michaelepley/jbds-via-html5/README.md

 Files in 'resources' Directory
 --------------------------------------
-* epel-release-6-8.noarch.rpm	- Extra packages for Enterprise Linux
+* epel-release-latest-7.noarch.rpm	- Extra packages for Enterprise Linux
-* gtkrc-2.0			- set GTK theme for better application font
-* guacamole-0.8.4.war		- guacamole web app to translate guacd events to HTML5
-* guacamole.properties		- sets guacd host/port and authentication for web user
-* InstallConfigRecord.xml	- automates installation of JBoss Developer Studio 7
+* InstallConfigRecord.xml		- automates installation of JBDS 8.1.0
-* overlay			- .fluxbox/overlay to set fluxbox windowing fonts
 * user-mapping.xml			- defines auth for web user and guacd to VNC
-* xstartup			- starts fluxbox simple window manager